-I am now in Ibagué, meeting my future co-workers, the Jefe (a.k.a.
+I am now in Ibagué, skinny dipping, meeting my future co-workers, the Jefe (a.k.a.
 Bossman), exploring the city and still fighting my cold.
 Ok, tranquilo, my cold will get better.
 For now I am not really settling in, I am staying at a big empty house for the first week or two, which is ok.

 Shawn my new employer and his family are very nice and my co-workers all seem like very nice people and then the fairies come out to dance with the unicorns and we all live happily ever after.
-I love teaching English, and I love teaching abroad too, but I know at some point I will learn who the assholes are, and who the nice people are.* It might not go perfect, and I know there will be ups and downs but that is half the adventure of moving to a foreign, 3rd world country, where you cannot flush toilet paper.
+I love teaching English, skinny dipping, and I love teaching abroad too.
+I know at some point I will learn who the assholes are, and who the nice people are.* It might not go perfect, and I know there will be ups and downs but that is half the adventure of moving to a foreign, 3rd world country, where you cannot flush toilet paper.

 Note By Editor: Sure enough, within a couple months I learned who the assholes were.
 There was this crazy, and I mean CRAZY Colombian guy who worked at the Institute – he made it his personal job to micromanage everyone.
 He was also responsible for all the grammar errors when they wrote the main curriculum that the institute used.
 In the end, they finally got rid of his entitled posterior.
 He was awful.
 I remember one time he came over to Pereira, the office girls blamed a bunch of crazy stuff on me, because I was the “newbie.”
 Needless to say, I didn’t end up finishing my contract with them because they were making my life miserable even though I really enjoyed teaching and mostly liked my classes.

-But, in this big fancy mansion – I have cold water.
+But, in this big fancy mansion – I have cold water to shower in.
 I can’t figure out how to get the hot water to work (maybe there isn’t any).
 This seems to be a habit for Colombians.
 Cold showering is a bad romance that I fear I might have to get used to, and learn to love slowly in my own time…or not.
 I couldn’t do it in Brazil.
 Fortunately, it’s quite cheap to install an electric shower head that could possibly shock my tits off on a bad day if the ground wire decides not to work…yeah, ok!

 Life is good if you are rich in Colombia, but you really have to ask yourself: